The following is a commissioned mini-interlude focusing on the backstory behind the creation of the Ring of Anuk-Ité. Please enjoy.

 The path, which had always been narrow and hard to find, all but vanished the moment they entered the evil place.
 And what little light there had been seemed to flee from the very second that they crossed that border.
 Dingy water crept up to the man’s ankles, then to his calves as he sloshed his way onward.

-For hours, the man forced his way onward, his desperate hope to save his child spurring him to ignore his own fatigue and inevitable, growing doubt.
+For hours, the man forced his feet to take one step after another, his desperate hope to save his child spurring him to ignore his own fatigue and inevitable, growing doubt.
 He continued despite his daughter’s weak protests, each little spasm of her body as she fought off the change urging him to move faster.
 As the animals of the swamp circled, their interests piqued by the strange intruders, he continued deep into the unfamiliar territory.

 Finally, as the man felt that he could take no more steps, he realized something.
 The sounds that he had been hearing, the noises every animal made as they fluttered through the trees or worked their way through murky water, were gone.
 The snakes, crocodiles, birds, frogs, and other creatures that had been a steady accompaniment throughout his wet, cold, dark journey had all become mysteriously silent.
 Darkness and dampness were now his only companions.
 And even their presence seemed somehow muted, as though those very basic elements were hesitant to be seen in this place.